 #3: 'Be a little slow, be a little late.'

 Not only is the script for this scene excellent, but the direction is too.
 The scene ends with Avon grasping his friend's hand - not to comfort his friend, but to comfort himself.
 Avon genuinely appears rattled by what has happened and confesses that it scares him.
-A truly fantastic scene, with a very thought provoking lesson from Avon.
+A truly fantastic scene, with a very thought-provoking lesson from Avon.

 #2: 'You come at the king, you best not miss.'

 It is not the script of this scene that makes it fantastic, but the style of it.
 Omar hides around the corner from Stinkum and Wee-bey, and when he sees them carrying out their attack he ambushes them.
 'Hey now.'
 He kills Stinkum and injures Wee-bey who hides behind a car.
-It is at this moment where Omar delivers his famous quote that is the title of this capsule.
+It is at this moment that Omar delivers his famous quote that is the title of this capsule.
 If you're planning to damage Omar, you better be very well prepared - because he's sharp.

 #1: 'Unless they some smart-ass pawns.'

-When I was planning to compile this list, this scene was without doubt going to be at the top of my list.
+When I was planning to compile this list, this scene was without a doubt going to be at the top of my list.
 D'Angelo finds Bodie and Wallace playing checkers on a chessboard and offers to teach them how to play chess because 'chess is a better game, yo'.
 As he teaches them about the king and queen, Wallace and Bodie point out how their roles are similar to Avon and Stringer in 'the game'.
-Wallace asks how you can become the king, but D'angelo tells him that 'everyone stay who they is.
-Except for the pawns.'
+Wallace asks how you can become the king, but D'Angelo tells him that "everyone stay who they is.
+Except for the pawns."
 It turns out that the game of chess is a good representation of 'the game' that they play in the Baltimore drug scene.

-This is without doubt the greatest television scene I have ever seen as it is very thought-provoking and cleverly written.
+This is, without doubt, the greatest television scene I have ever seen as it is very thought-provoking and cleverly written.